Introduction

 - 542 entities: We created one entity per stroke.

-- 454 geometries: One entity per stroke means also one
+- 454 geometries: One entity per stroke also means one

 Object3D